Spicy Korean Rosé Sauce for Dumplings

 Rosé sauce is beloved globally as a pasta sauce, typically made by blending marinara with heavy cream.
-My spicy Korean rosé sauce offers a unique twist on the classic, reimagining it as a bold and flavorful dipping sauce for soup dumplings.
+My spicy Korean rosé sauce is a unique twist on the Italian classic, reimagining it as a bold and flavorful dipping sauce for soup dumplings.

 This sauce starts with the traditional Korean ingredient of gochujang (a spicy Korean chili paste), bringing a deep, spicy heat that’s instantly recognizable.
 Combined with heavy cream, the sauce takes on a rich, velvety texture that mellows out the heat, creating a beautiful rosé, orange-ish/pink hue.

-The addition of finely minced garlic adds a layer of savory flavor, while soy sauce provides the perfect balance of umami and salty.
-A touch of honey or sugar rounds out the sauce with a hint of sweetness, making it the perfect complement to the savory, juicy filling of soup dumplings.
+The addition of garlic adds a layer of savory flavor, while soy sauce provides the perfect balance of umami and salty.
+A touch of honey or sugar rounds out the sauce with sweetness, making it the perfect complement to the savory, juicy filling of dumplings.

 Print